Home

 Interested in Adopting or More Information?

-To inquire on adopting please click on the photo of the animal you are interested in and find the contact information and/or email us at DefensaRincon@gmail.com.
-If you need our help marketing your rescued animal for adoption & to understand our adoption process please read all this page including information after animal photos.
+To inquire on adopting please click on the photo of the animal you are interested in and locate the contact information for that specific animal’s rescuer, they are in charge of who adopts their rescued animal.
+Any issues reaching the rescuer we are at DefensaRincon@gmail.com daily during daylight hours.
+If you need our help marketing your rescued animal for adoption and to understand our adoption process please read all the information AFTER the animal photos on this page.
+Thank you for considering adopting!!

 If you don’t see the pet you are looking for here please consider Villa Michelle /787-834-4510 & Adopcion de Mascotas Puerto Rico for dog and cats.
 For horses, Clasificadosonline & Facebook has several groups here, here & here and here are horses

 Our animals are normally rescued off the streets of Puerto Rico, after being dumped by an owner.
-Therefore some horses may be lame, dogs may test positive for heartworms and cats may have FIV or FeLV.
+Therefore some dogs may test positive for heartworms and cats may have FIV or FeLV.
 We do not want you to overlook an animal just because they have issues.
-Please know horses offer much more than the ability to carry us around on their backs and dogs that test positive for heartworms or cats with FIV or FeLV may live a normal unaffected life.
+Please know dogs that test positive for heartworms or cats with FIV or FeLV may live a normal unaffected life.
 Please ask if tests have been run on your dog or cat of choice.
 Please do not assume all tests are run on all cats and dogs.

 We ask all rescuers to make certain your rescued animal is sterilized, vaccinated, de-wormed, de-ticked & de-fleaed prior to adopting out!
 We have programs to help with both.
 If your animal of choice needs to fly to you and the animal’s rescuer is willing to help you with logistics, you can network here with travelers willing to take a carry on animal (you will need to pay all fees).